vicw0ng-hk/Chi-Wah-PC/README.md

 ## 14. Windows Ternminal
 [Download](https://github.com/microsoft/terminal/releases/latest)

-If it fails to install after double clicking on it, try and run this in Powershell:
+If `Microsoft.WindowsTerminal_<versionNumber>.msixbundle` fails to install after double clicking on it, try and run this in Powershell:

 ```powershell
 Add-AppxPackage Microsoft.WindowsTerminal_<versionNumber>.msixbundle